YakupAr/School-Projects/README.md

-Python script that checks for valid finnish ibans.
+Python script that checks for valid Finnish IBANs.